 - Is the College Board imposing specific test-use practices on colleges and universities?

-Colleges and universities set their own admissions policies.
+Colleges and universities set their own admission policies.
 Different colleges and universities use test scores in different ways.
-The College Board recognizes that a "one size fits all" approach to college admissions does not reflect the diverse needs of colleges and universities.
+The College Board recognizes that a "one size fits all" approach to college admission does not reflect the diverse needs of colleges and universities.

 The College Board enables participating colleges to display their SAT score-use practices directly to students on collegeboard.org.
 This information is presented at the time that students are asked to send scores.

 In order to collect these score-use practices, the College Board asked institutions to select a score-use practice from a set of the most frequently used score-use practices that colleges and universities apply to college admission decisions.
 The list of most frequently used SAT score-use practices was developed in conjunction with a special task force of College Board members who advised staff.